 - Only CFD trading

 Firstly, click here to open your account.
 You will be prompted to download the Plus500.com mobile app to register.
 Select between a Demo and Real Money account.
 You may sign up for a lifetime Demo account on Plus500.
 After filling in basic personal information, you will gain access to the unlimited demo account.
 Before you can use it, you will be prompted to answer a few questions to establish your trader risk profile.

 Step 2: Fund your account.

 When you are ready to trade with real money, fund your account.
 Three payment options are provided.
 You may be asked to verify your payment method.

 Attach and submit proof of identity and a utility bill for verification.

-Plus500 offers a wide variety of investment instruments, including stocks, ETFs, indexes, forex and cryptocurrencies.
+Plus500 offers a wide variety of CFDs on investment instruments, including stocks, ETFs, indexes, forex and cryptocurrencies.
 Geared towards the advanced investor, options are also available.
 Query Apple and the price quotes for the stock, as well as put and call options, appear on the screen.

 All stock information and the Buy/Sell commands are displayed on the general stock page for the serious trader who wants to execute quickly.
 The bottom half of the page displays the price chart and provides access to a broad selection of technical analysis indicators.

 A Brief Overview of the History of Apple